- Director: Carl Theodor Dreyer

 The film is the product of director Carl Theodor Dreyer, whose dramas had become major hits in his native Denmark, being brought in by the French film authorities to direct a movie about a French historical figure of his choice.
 He found his star when he saw Renée Jeanne Falconetti in a Paris theater.
 She had only been in one other movie, many years earlier.
 Yet here she gives the most stunning, beautiful dramatic performance I think I’ve ever seen.
 Pauline Kael called it the greatest in film history.
 So much of this movie is just her face, in extreme close-up, with no makeup.
 Though Falconetti was 35, Joan just 19 at the time of the events depicted here, you never get the sense in the slightest that this is an actress playing a character.
 Every nuance of real emotion comes through.

 Dreyer threw out a screenplay written for the movie and based the whole thing on the actual transcript of the trial of Joan of Arc at the hands of church officials and her English captors.
-He leaves out entirely Joan’s prior life, focusing entirely on her final trial and execution.
+He leaves out entirely Joan’s prior life, focusing exclusively on her final trial and execution.
 Yet this never quite turns into Passion of the Christ torture porn, perhaps because this Joan is so vibrant and alive.
 Dreyer then tells this story in an exclusively stylized, almost jagged manner.
 There are no establishing shots, and in fact the movie feels like it’s about 90% close-ups of faces.
 He likes to shoot Joan’s judges from beneath, towering over her, sometimes having to dig holes in the floor to get the angles he wanted.
 The medium shots we do get tend to be framed in ways you would not expect, with the actor’s face in one corner and the rest of the frame filled with hulking architecture.

 A modern viewer may feel unsettled and displaced throughout, but not able to put their finger on why.
 When we’re watching a movie, even if we don’t realize, we expect the shots to be put together in such a way as to suggest a greater sense of the space of what’s happening.
 If two characters are having a conversation across a table, even if we don’t get a “two shot” showing both of them, they’ll be framed and cut together in such a way as to suggest that the characters are looking at each other and the physical relationship between them.
 This movie has no interest in doing that.
 Film scholar David Bordwell once did a detailed shot-by-shot analysis of the movie and determined that, of approximately 1,500 cuts in La Passion de Jeanne d’Arc, fewer than 30 carry over an object from one shot to another or suggest any sort of spatial continuity between shots.
 We as viewers are left entirely on our own to determine the relationship between the images.